Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Introduction

-\paragraph{Sample-efficient Model-Based Optimization.} To address this sampling challenge, our framework adopts the perspective of Model-Based Optimization (MBO) and Estimation of Distribution Algorithms, most notably the Cross-Entropy method~\citep{rubinstein1999cross} and Model Reference Adaptive Search~\citep{hu2007model}.
-(We present a detailed comparison in \cref{sec:related_work,sec:mras_connection}.)
-These methods optimize an objective by iteratively updating a parametric sampling distribution to approximate a sequence of target distributions concentrating on the optimum.
-However, classical guarantees for these methods typically rely on asymptotic convergence arguments or the structural properties of specific families, such as Natural Exponential Families~\citep{hu2007model}.
-These results do not extend to the finite-sample regime with deep generative models (like LLMs), which function as ``black-box'' approximate learners lacking these rigid structural guarantees.
-Our work bridges this gap by providing the first polynomial sample complexity bounds for this class of algorithms under a general \emph{coarse learnability} assumption, replacing rigid structural constraints with a flexible statistical coverage condition.
+\paragraph{Sample-Efficient Model-Based Optimization.} To address this sampling challenge, we adopt the perspective of model-based optimization (MBO), most notably the cross-entropy method~\citep{rubinstein1999cross} and model reference adaptive search~\citep{hu2007model}. (\Cref{sec:related_work,sec:mras_connection} contain a detailed comparison.)
+These methods, which are widely used for derivative-free non-convex optimization~\citep{shahriari_taking_2016, snoek_practical_2012}, optimize an objective by iteratively updating a probabilistic or neural search distribution that concentrates on the optimum.
+However, classical guarantees for these methods typically rely on asymptotic convergence arguments via structural properties of specific surrogates, such as natural exponential families~\citep{hu2007model}.
+These results do not extend to the finite-sample regime, either with well-structured priors or with generative models that function as approximate learners.
+Our work bridges this gap by providing polynomial sample complexity bounds for this class of algorithms under a general \emph{coarse learnability} assumption, replacing rigid structural constraints with a statistical coverage condition.